Speaker Franciska Coleman stands in front of a projector screen with text that appears blurred.

 Guidelines

-Speakers are available for both in-person and virtual presentations.
+VIRTUAL AND IN-PERSON.
+Presenters are available for both in-person and virtual presentations.
 Those with specific preferences have listed this on their profile page.

-Speaker and topic availability is subject to change.
+SUBJECT TO CHANGE.
+Advertised talent and/or topic availability is subject to change.

 Badger Talks Staff